Einstein's Apple: His First Principle of Equivalence: Cartan's Torsion

 \section{Cartan's Torsion}

-Elie Cartan introduced the notion of torsion in a brief note in 1922.\cite{Cartan1922} He amplified his sketch in a memoir in the following year.
+\'Elie Cartan introduced the notion of torsion in a brief note in 1922.\cite{Cartan1922} He amplified his sketch in a memoir in the following year.
 It was reprinted in his collected papers in 1955.
-This paper {\lq\lq {\it Sur les variet\'es \`a connexion affine et la th\'eorie de la relativit\'e g\'en\'eralis\'ee\rq\rq}} \, is now accessible through its translation in book form and an introduction that facilitates its study.\cite{Cartan1923,Cartan1924}
+This paper {\lq\lq {\it Sur les variet\'es \`a connexion affine et la th\'eorie de la relativit\'e g\'en\'eralis\'ee\rq\rq}} \, is now accessible through its translation in book form and an introduction that facilitates its study.\cite{Cartan1923, Cartan1924}

 It is easiest to introduce torsion by using the notion of the exterior covariant derivative of a vector-valued differential one-form.
-For the general formalism see, for example, EDM2.\cite{EDM2} In the tangent vector space attached to each point of a manifold exists a unit operator $I$.
+For the general formalism see, for example, EDM2.\cite{EDM2}

+In the tangent vector space attached to each point of a manifold exists a unit operator $I$.
 A representation of it in terms of $n$ real Dirac kets $|\,i>$ and bras $<j\,|$ would be given by

 with

 indicating orthonormality.
 The torsion is described by the vector-valued 2-form ${\bf \Theta}$ as